 The Holly Area Schools is committed to providing instructional and enrichment programs that will meet the needs of all students in our schools.
 We have developed an ESL program of academic instruction that addresses the special English language needs of our students.
 Based on enrollment information, your student is eligible for services that support classroom instruction and provide additional opportunities for your student's academic growth and language proficiency.
 This letter is intended to clarify information about the program and options for your child.
+Your child will receive services unless you specify otherwise.

-What are ESL support services?
+What are EL support services?

-ESL support services are specialized programs funded by local, state and federal funds.
-Each year, we are required by federal legislation (ESEA & ESSA) to inform you of the services we are providing for your child.
+EL support services are specialized programs funded by local, state and federal funds.
+Each year, we are required by federal legislation (ESSA) to inform you of the services we are providing for your child.
 The purpose is to enable students to read, write and communicate in the English language as well as learn subject matter at the same time.
 The teachers are specially trained to help students acquire language and subject matter skills that are based on the state and district curriculum standards and benchmarks.
 Our testing indicates that our students in the program are making progress at every grade level.